43 Summer Health Dangers You’re Probably Ignoring

 Idle minds lead to idle hands—which may end up reaching into a cookie jar.
 A 2016 study in the journal Obesity found that kids are at an increased risk for weight gain and childhood obesity during their two months off from school.
 Researchers looked at the data from children in kindergarten through second grade and saw that obesity rates jumped from 8.9 to 11.5 percent; the prevalence of being overweight also went from 23.3 to 28.7 percent.
 Researchers point to irregular sleep schedules in summer for a possible cause, as well as an increase in screen time.
 So, try not to let those summer days be all that lazy: Keep kids active and on a schedule.
 (Check out things parents can do to prevent summer weight gain in kids.)

 Lightning might not strike in the same spot twice, but it strikes more often than you think.
 Lightning strikes kill about 20 people each year, according to the National Oceanic and Atmospheric Administration.
 Between 2006 and 2019, 418 people died after being hit by lightning in the United States and 70 percent of the deaths occurred in June, July, and August.
 Many of the fatalities occurred while boating, fishing, or while on the beach.
+It’s also why you should never shower during a thunderstorm.

 Tiny ticks carrying Lyme disease